filecoin-project/devgrants/.github/ISSUE_TEMPLATE/open-grant-application.md

 **(Optional) Technical Sponsor:** `If you have previously discussed this project with a member of the IPFS or Filecoin project teams and they have agreed to be a technical sponsor, include their name and/or github handle here`

-**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** Please respond with either "Yes" or "No"
+**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT, APACHE2, or GPL licenses?:** Please respond with either "Yes" or "No"

 # Project Description